TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 In order to do so, the next request handler is called.
 It will return the generated response, which can be enriched before it gets returned.

+If you want to modify the response coming from certain middleware, your middleware has to be configured to be `before` it.
+Order of processing middlewares when enriching response is opposite to when middlewares are modifying the request.

 .. code-block:: php
    :caption: EXT:some_extension/Classes/Middleware/SomeMiddleware.php